-Names of oceans, seas, lakes, rivers, mountains and deserts are likely towould unlikely be registrable objectionable as signs designating geographical origin if they are not actual or likely sources for the goods or locations for services.
+Names of oceans, seas, lakes, rivers, mountains and deserts would unlikely be objectionable as signs designating geographical origin if they are not actual or likely sources for the goods or locations for services.

 - ATLANTIC for footwear.

 - MT EVEREST for paper, stationery.

 - YELLOW RIVER for printed matter for recordings.